jprodriguez33/cowrie_honeypot/README.md

 # Notes
 - Move your real SSH to a non-standard port so cowrie listens on port 22
 - Make sure you set spending limits on your OpenAI account

+# Findings

+I started to see real attack attempts within minutes of setting this up.
+Most of them just run `uname` with different flags.
+I believe this is bot behavior to try and find certain operating systems.

+## Top Usernames Attempted